The self-supervised spectral-spatial attention-based transformer network for automated, accurate prediction of crop nitrogen status from UAV imagery: Method and Materials

 With $\lambda$ following a cosine schedule from 0.996 to 1 during training.
 The cross-entropy loss is used to make the two distributions the same, just as in knowledge distillation.

 Centering \cite{Caron2021Unsupervised} is used to prevent the model from predicting a uniform distribution along all dimensions or dominated by one dimension regardless of the entry.
 The teacher’s raw activations ($A_t(x)$) have their exponentially moving average (c) subtracted from them.
 The center c is updated with an exponential moving average.
+The algorithm is shown in {Fig.~\ref{FIG:ssl}}.